 We want to take care of our bodies.
 We want to be mindful of what types of eating behaviors we’re engaging in.
 We want to feel satisfied, not sick.

-We also want to tuck into our most beloved comfort foods without our most beloved people.
+We also want to tuck into our most beloved comfort foods with our most beloved people.

 We want to cook and eat from the heart.
 We want to dust off our family-favorite recipes and infuse our homes with warming, comforting smells.
 We want to gather together every flavor of delight, every morsel of goodness, and bake until golden.